moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

 1. Import the `buildModule` function from the Hardhat Ignition module
 2. Export a module using `buildModule`
 3. Use the `getAccount` method to select the deployer account
+4. Specify custom gas price and gas limit settings for the deployment
-4. Deploy the `Box` contract
+5. Deploy the `Box` contract
-5. Return an object from the module.
+6. Return an object from the module.
 This makes the `Box` contract accessible for interaction in Hardhat tests and scripts

 ```js
 --8<-- 'code/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat/Box.js'